EntityGraphQL/EntityGraphQL/docs/docs/upgrade-5-0.md

 - `IDirectiveProcessor.On` renamed to `IDirectiveProcessor.Location`
 - `IDirectiveProcessor.ProcessField()` removed, use `IDirectiveProcessor.VisitNode`
 - `IDirectiveProcessor.ProcessExpression()` Has been removed.
 You can build a new `IGraphQLNode` in `VisitNode` to make changes to the graph

+## `SchemaBuilderMethodOptions` removed

+- `AutoCreateInputTypes` has been moved to `SchemaBuilderOptions`
+- `AddNonAttributedMethods` has been move to `SchemaBuilderOptions.AddNonAttributedMethodsInControllers`